wou-cs/wolfit/README.md

 ## Steps to make this work in your local environment

-* Create your own .env file (do not check this into Git).
-It will contain:
+* Create your own dev.settings and test.settings files (do not check these into Git).
+Each will contain:

 ``` py
 SECRET_KEY = "your generated secret key"